QCD thermalization: Ab initio approaches and interdisciplinary connections: Interdisciplinary connections

 \subsection{Anomalous currents in non-equilibrium QED: Condensed matter systems and strong laser fields}

-Strong color fields as well as strong electromagnetic fields are an essential ingredient for the understanding of the early stages of the plasma's spatio-temporal evolution in off-central heavy-ion collisions.
+Strong color fields as well as strong electromagnetic fields are an essential ingredient for the understanding of the early stages of the plasma's space-time evolution in off-central heavy-ion collisions.
 Strong gauge fields lead to a wealth of intriguing phenomena related to quantum anomalies, such as the chiral magnetic effect~\cite{Kharzeev:2015znc,Skokov:2016yrj} described in Sec.~\ref{sec:classicalstatistical}.
-As we discussed there, there are strong connections between the transport properties of anomalous currents in hot QCD and in strongly correlated condensed matter systems, in particular Dirac/Weyl semimetals with applied fields~\cite{Li:2016vlc}.
+As discussed, there are strong connections between the transport properties of anomalous currents in hot QCD and in strongly correlated condensed matter systems, in particular Dirac and Weyl semimetals with applied fields~\cite{Li:2016vlc}.

-Here we wish to note that the similar questions can also be addressed in future strong laser field experiments that will be able to explore QED dynamics in extreme conditions~\cite{DiPiazza:2011tq}.
-For instance, for QED field strengths exceeding the Schwinger limit for pair production, a highly absorptive medium with quantum anomaly-induced dynamical refractive properties related to the chiral magnetic effect is predicted~\cite{Mueller:2016aao}.
+Here we note that the similar questions could also be addressed in future strong laser field experiments that will be able to explore QED dynamics in extreme conditions~\cite{DiPiazza:2011tq}.
+For instance, for QED field strengths exceeding the Schwinger limit for pair production, a highly absorptive medium with quantum anomaly-induced dynamical refractive properties related to the chiral magnetic effect was predicted~\cite{Mueller:2016aao}.